ionic-team/ionic-site/docs/v2/api/components/alert/Alert/index.md

-<p>An Alert is a dialog that presents users with either information, or used
+<p>An Alert is a dialog that presents users with information or collects
-to receive information from the user using inputs.
+information from the user using inputs.
 An alert appears on top of the app&#39;s content, and must be manually dismissed by the user before they can resume interaction with the app.</p>
 <p>An alert is created from an array of <code>buttons</code> and optionally an array of